 Animated icons and illustrations in native app on-boarding screens are becoming more popular.
 They visually delight the user and also help make the experience more intuitive.

-Yet, creating them can be troublesome and the two questions we keep coming back to are:
+Creating them however, can be troublesome and the two questions that keep coming back to are:

 - What do you use to author the asset?

 - What format does an iOS or Android developer need?